 NFTs: the future is non-fungible

 Over the last few weeks, it has been impossible to escape the hype surrounding the latest tech craze of non-fungible tokens (NFT).
-In simple terms, an NFT is a unique digital certificate that proves who owns a photo, video, or almost any form of digital asset.
+In simple terms, an NFT is a unique digital certificate that proves who owns a photo, video, or almost any form of a digital asset.
 Recently, Kings of Leon became the first band to release an album as an NFT, and Grimes also sold out NFT-affiliated artwork in around 20 minutes and generated nearly $6 million.

 Elsewhere, Beeple's digital work Everyday: The First 5000 Days sold for an incredible $60.25m ($69.3m with fees).
 Speculation that Jack Dorsey's first tweet would sell for $2.5m prompted Elon Musk to do the same, and bids quickly reached over $1.1m.
 The technological craze has become impossible to ignore as fans continue buying and selling unique digital collectibles.